-And while some features are still missing, here’s everything that’s new, everything that changed, what to expect and what you need to know.
+If you’re excited about Pie you’ll want to know all about every sweet new feature, change, or improvement.
+And there are plenty of them.
+Here’s everything that’s new, everything that changed, what to expect and what you need to know.

 We’ll start with new Android P features announced at Google I/O, the highlights, new features from the betas, and end with changes from the official release.
-Again, a few features are still missing, but they’ll be here soon enough.
 For a huge list of what’s new, check out Google’s list.

 - Gesture Navigation Controls: A single home button that allows you to swipe up and down to get into app switching, swipe to scroll, and more.
 Similar to gesture controls from OnePlus or Apple.
 Check out these new controls in our video below.

 - Adaptive Battery: To extend battery life, Adaptive Battery limits battery for infrequently used apps.
 Your phone will learn how you use apps over time, and adapt accordingly.
 (Limit battery for apps you don’t use often)

 - Android 9 Dashboard: This feature gives you a detailed overview of the amount of time you’ve spent on your phone.
 Everything from apps, unlocks, video watching timers and more.
 Also known as “Digital Wellbeing”.

 - App Usage Timers & Limits: Google added new app usage timers and limits you can set.
 That way your phone reminds you if you’ve watched too much Netflix.
 You can even use a new “Wind-down” mode at night that will turn everything black and white, helping you get off your phone and go to sleep.
 This way we use our phones less during the day, understand our usage, and put phones down at night.